spaceonion1001/LD-CPD/README.md

 This repository contains the code for the paper "Online Precision Matrix Changepoint Detection with Localization to Groups of Dimensions", currently in review at DMKD.

+### Requirements

+The requirements are outlines in the `requirements.txt` file.
+A working R installation is also required for the XCC and KM/KMA algorithms.

 ## Examples

 ### Simulations